 Soil Lead Levels, Methods of Measurement, and Results

 The method used for lead screening included in the Routine Soil Analysis is the same one used for measurement of plant nutrients.
 This lead screening is meant only to identify areas where lead levels may be elevated.
 The Modified Morgan extracting solution is a mild acid which removes the reactive or “plant available” portion of the total soil lead present in soils.
 Unpublished UMass research indicates that in many New England soils, 22 ppm lead determined with this Modified Morgan method is approximately equivalent to 300 ppm total lead using the more accurate Total Sorbed Metals test described below.
 Many variables, including soil pH and organic matter content, affect this correlation, and it is not a reliable predictor of actual lead content.

-The Total Sorbed Metals Test reports environmentally available levels of lead, nickel, copper, chromium, cadmium, and zinc, and uses strong acids and heat to digest and dissolve almost all elements in the sample.
+The Total Sorbed Metals Test reports "environmentally available" levels of lead, nickel, copper, chromium, cadmium, and zinc, and uses strong acids and heat to digest and dissolve elements in the sample that may become available over time.
 Elements that are bound in silicate structures are not normally dissolved by this procedure as they are not usually mobile in the environment.

 The US EPA has set a safe soil lead threshold limit of 400 ppm total lead using this method.
 The US EPA also recommends that soils used for gardening fall below 100 ppm total lead.
 In Massachusetts, the regulatory safety threshold is 200 ppm total lead.
 Requirements and recommendations vary by state, and consumers should seek current and local information as appropriate.
 To reduce your risk of lead poisoning, the following is advised: